Cong slams Kangana's 1947 was 'bheek' remark as 'treason', demands Padma Shri be taken back | Politics

 - India

-Hitting out at actor Kangana Ranaut for describing India's Independence in 1947 as 'bheek' or alms, the Congress on Thursday said her remarks amounted to ''treason'' and demanded that the government take back the Padma Shri bestowed on her recently for ''insulting'' the country's independence movement.
+Hitting out at actor Kangana Ranaut for describing India's Independence in 1947 as 'bheek' or alms, the Congress on Thursday said her remarks amounted to ''treason'' and demanded the government take back the Padma Shri bestowed on her recently as she has ''insulted'' the country's Independence movement.

-In a 24-second clip shared widely, Ranaut says India's Independence in 1947 was not freedom but ''bheek'' (alms). ''And we got real freedom in 2014,'' she said at an event organised by a news channel with some people in the audience heard clapping.
+In a 24-second clip shared widely, Ranaut says India's Independence in 1947 was not freedom but ''bheek'' (alms). ''And we got real freedom in 2014,'' she said at an event organised by a news channel.
+Some people in the audience were heard clapping.

+Reacting to Ranaut's remarks, Congress' senior spokesperson Anand Sharma termed the comments ''shocking and outrageous''. ''Ms Kangana Ranaut's statement heaping insult on the courageous freedom fighters led by Mahatma Gandhi, Nehru and Sardar Patel but also belittling the sacrifices of revolutionaries like Sardar Bhagat Singh, Chandrashekar Azad and several others,'' he said in a series of tweets.

+Sharma urged President Ram Nath Kovind to immediately take back the Padma award given to Ranaut.
+Psychiatric evaluation should be carried out before giving such awards so that such persons do not dishonour the nation and its heroes, the former Union minister said.

 ''I demand that Kangana Ranaut should make a public apology to all Indians because of her statement, our freedom movement and our freedom fighters' sacrifice were insulted,'' Vallabh said.